Kunar Province: Demographics

 Kunar has a population of around 401,000 people in 2008.
 The province has 64,588 households, with an average of eight individuals per home.
 Rural districts are home to 96 percent of the population.
-Pashtun, Ashkun, Gawar-Bati, Gujari, Pashayi, and Waigali are the major ethnic groups of Kunar.
-Major tribes such as the Safi, Salarzai, Mashwani, Mamon, and Shinwari are included.
+Pashtun, Ashkun, Narsati (Kohistanis), Pashayi, Gujaran, Zemiaki and Waigali are the major ethnic groups of Kunar.
+Gawar-Bati, Nangalami, and Shumashti are some languages spoken in Kunar.
+The major tribes of Kunar are the Safi, Tarkani, Mahmund, Salarzai, Ghoryakhel, Mashwani, Khogyani, Shinwari, Mohmand and Yousafzai.
 More than 90% of the population speaks Pashtu, which is spoken in 705 villages out of 771.
-Dari and Uzbeki are spoken in two villages each, Pashaie in fifteen, and Nooristani in thirty-five.
+Dari and Uzbeki are spoken in two villages each, Pashayi in fifteen, and Nooristani in thirty-five.
 Kuchis (nomads) live in Kunar province, and their numbers fluctuate with the seasons.
 In the winter, 13,200 people, or 0.5 percent of the Kochi people population, stay in Kunar living in 20 communities.
 The Kochi people population in the summer is 1,355 individuals.

 Districts

 The districts in Kunar Province as of March 2009 are: